Skip to main content

 Running Chrome on serverlessBrowserbase hosts Chrome—no Lambda layers, no xvfb

-ObservabilityEvery scrape is a run in Trigger with logs & replay
+ObservabilityEvery job is a run in Trigger with logs & session recordings

 What you can build